JR1811/google-sheets-reader/src/main/java/net/shirojr/sheetsreader/api/README.md

 ## Accessing `SheetsData`

-To get the `SheetsData`, which your credentials retrieved, check out the [DataHolder](./DataHolder.java) class to get access to the `SheetData`. `SheetData` consists of multiple `RowData` objects, which contains the cells data as `String` values.
+To get the `SheetsData`, which your credentials retrieved, check out the [DataHolder](./DataHolder.java) class. `SheetData` consists of multiple `RowData` objects, which contains the cells data as `String` values.
 Empty rows and cells are skipped so make use of the index which are stored together with them.